INTERACTIVE BOOTHS/ROOM TO SEW

 ROOM TO SEW

-See two specially designed sewing rooms that will inspire and provide ideas for organizing your sewing space and making it more functional.
-One of the rooms will be raffled off to a lucky winner to benefit the Texas Quilt Museum.
+See a specially designed sewing room that will inspire and provide ideas for organizing your sewing space and making it more functional.
+Attendees can purchase a raffle ticket to win the entire contents of the room, benefiting the nonprofit Texas Quilt Museum in La Grange, Texas.